ggmessier/ggmessier.github.io/pages/litsearch.md

 #### Step 1: Finding the right keywords.

 So, you've just started your research project and you've established your general area with your supervisor.
 Now it's time to do your first online search.
 The first step is to select the database you should use.
 A fact of life for electrical engineers is that all the best research is published through the IEEE so doing an [IEEE Xplore](http://ieeexplore.ieee.org.ezproxy.lib.ucalgary.ca/search/cmdsearch.jsp) search is a must.
-If you are doing network related research, you should also do a search on the [ACM Digital Library](http://portal.acm.org.ezproxy.lib.ucalgary.ca/dl.cfm).
+If you are doing network or machine learning related research, you should also do a search on the [ACM Digital Library](http://portal.acm.org.ezproxy.lib.ucalgary.ca/dl.cfm) and [Google Scholar](https://scholar.google.com/).

 The biggest danger of doing an online search is that you miss the important papers in your area.
 This happens when you perform a search that is too specific.
 A rule of thumb is that if you don't get at least 150 papers coming out of your search, then you need to generalize your search words.

 For example, Kevin could type in the search ("aerial wireless sensor deployment") into IEEE Xplore.
 This yields no papers.
 Is Kevin the only person in the world thinking about aerial deployment of sensors?
 Obviously not.
-The search was to constrictive.
+The search was too restrictive.
 He then types in the following search (wireless AND sensor AND (aerial OR airplane OR helicopter OR UAV OR flight)).
 This yields 237 hits which is a good number.

 The ACM Digital Library search engine is a bit more restrictive.
 However, an AND search for the terms "wireless", "sensor" and "aerial" produced 125 hits after isolating for only ACM publications and proceedings.

+Some search engines, like Google Scholar, will give you an essentially unlimited list of papers to look at.
+In these cases, you can look through the first 300 or so.

 #### Step 2: Sorting through the big list.